LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 |Tut_5|_

-**8.**  Title the script according to Master (e.g. Master script) or Worker (e.g. Worker script) depending  on wether you're deploying the Master or Worker; Select “Raw Text” and copy and paste text from either the Master (if creating the Master virtual machine) or Worker (if creating the Worker virtual machine) deployment scripts linked above.
+**8.**  Title the script according to `Master <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_master.sh>`_ (e.g. Master script) or `Worker <https://raw.githubusercontent.com/zhxu73/sequenceserver-scale-docker/master/deploy/iRODS/Jetstream_deploy_worker.sh>`_(e.g. Worker script) depending  on wether you're deploying the Master or Worker;
+Select “Raw Text” and copy and paste text from either the Master (if creating the Master virtual machine) or Worker (if creating the Worker virtual machine) deployment scripts linked above.
 Select “Save and Add Script” and then "Continue to Launch".

 .. note::
    This step is required to be done **once** for the Master and **once for every Worker virtual machine**.
 The deployment scripts are stored in user's advanced settings and will be available readily for future use.